abdulrahim2002/personal_website/content/posts/leetcode_676_magic_dictionary.md

 draft: false
 math: true
 author: abdul
-title: 'Leetcode 676: magic dictionary'
+title: 'Leetcode 676: Magic dictionary'
 ---

 For each word, we basically store all versions of it after removal of 1 character.
 For example,